o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 - PhysX articulations,
 - Potential 3rd physics engine.

-Some of those methods respects calls to `TranformComponentRequests`, but some of them needs to call directly methods in PhysX gem.
+Some of those methods respect calls to `TranformComponentRequests`, but some of them need to call directly methods in the PhysX gem.
 | Method                                 |  TransformComponentRequests API| RigidBodyRequestBus API  | Custom API |
 |----------------------------------------|--------------------------------|--------------------------|------------|
 |Simulated PhysX Rigid Body              |                                | supports                 |            |